 The correct answer to your question is many, one, and none.
 Most people have a conception of a God or Gods that they give characteristics to such as loving, long-suffering, or as the one who delivers justice.
-These are the Gods that one makes, the Gods that we make in our image.
+These are the Gods that one makes24, the Gods that we make in our image.
 In Hebrew, these Gods are called Elohim.
 In contrast to this is the God that is beyond all conception, the God that cannot be defined, not due to any intellectual failing or limitation on our part, but because such a definition is intrinsically and mathematically impossible.
 This is the God that the Hebrews call Yud-Hey-Vav-Hey or "the one who causes being."
 This is the name that is never pronounced so as to illustrate that it is unknowable and void of characteristics.
 Hence, some may also call it the Void or Emptiness.
-When I use the term God, I am generally referring to the mysterious, unknowable awareness that sits at the core of our being and that is the center of our life, the "I AM" that represents pure awareness without identification with any object or concept.
+When I use the term God, I am generally referring to the mysterious, unknowable awareness that sits at the core of our being and that is the center of our life25, the "I AM" that represents pure awareness without identification with any object or concept.
 For me, this mysterious awareness is how the notion of Yud-Hey-Vav-Hey is experienced in practical terms.
 An Elohim can be called he or she, but Yud-Hey-Vav-Hey or the Void can at best only be called they or it.
 Once duality arises, however, then this Void takes on the appearance of an inner awareness that observes everything.
-Hence, Yud-Hey-Vav-Hey is also known as
+Hence, Yud-Hey-Vav-Hey is also known as Ehyeh26 or "I AM27."
+Thus, one could say in a sense that in the beginning, the Void, Yud-Hey-Vav-Hey, created duality, and the Voidwithout-characteristics appeared as Elohim-with-characteristics.
+But the Void Yud-Hey-Vav-Hey was Elohim, and Elohim was Yud-Hey-Vav-Hey.
+The Void was "I AM," and "I AM" was the Void.
+That which had no characteristics became that with all characteristics, and no characteristics and all characteristics were the same.
+And that is the ultimate contradiction that can be known but not grasped.
+That is the unspeakable mystery and the enlightenment that awaits each individual.
+Thus spake Christopher.

-Zohar III:113a
+24 Zohar III:113a